theystemYT/theystems-Menu/README.md

 Menu coded by [ChatGPT](https://www.chatgpt.com)

 # Notice
 theystem's Menu is no longer getting updates.
 Sirius is removing the documentation and no longer adding updates to Rayfield.
 The menu will still be updated, but when the documentation is removed, it's over.
 To get the new version of theystem's Menu, theystem's Menu V2, please wait until it's release.
+(There will be updates for this but when it's time to, this will be done for)